Lung Cancer Treatment

 Lung cancer surgery is of many types and involves the removal of a partial or entire lobe of the lung where the tumor is located.
 This is a primary treatment option for clients with early-stage cancer and for those who are in general good health.
-It is the location and the size of the tumor that dictates how extensive the surgery should be and the type of surgery.
+It is the location and the size of the tumor that dictates how extensive the surgery should be and the type of surgery that can benefit the patient undergoing lung cancer treatment.
 Some of the surgical approaches are less invasive video-assisted thoracic surgery, Open thoracotomy, and robotic-assisted thoracic surgery.

 - Lobectomy: Removal of the entire lung lobe, when the tumor is localized and the lungs are functioning pretty well.